 Home » Council & Engagement » About Council & Councillors » Access to information & documents

-There are now three ways in which you can access Council information: Open Access Information - Informal Access (GIPA Informal Access Request Form) and Formal Access (GIPA Formal Access Request Form)
+There are now three ways in which you can access Council information: Open Access Information, Request for Information Form and Formal Access (GIPA Formal Access Request Form)

 Access to this information is freely available, much of it on this website - click here to access this information.
 Where it is not available on the website (because it would impose an unreasonable cost to Council to place it on its website), it is available on request at Council's offices at 2 Prince Street, Grafton and 50 River Street, Maclean.
 If copies of this information are required, a photocopying charge will apply.